 Regulation 52ter

-Performance assessments of the Environmental Management and Monitoring Plan
+Performance assessments of the Environmental Management and Monitoring Plan and Closure Plan

-1. A Contractor shall [also periodically] conduct [or commission a formal] performance assessments of its Environmental Management and Monitoring Plan, [in accordance with this regulation, [the applicable Standard and taking into account the Guidelines].
-In conducting such a performance assessment of the Environmental Management and Monitoring Plan, the Contractor shall [using an Independent Auditor,] assess:
+1. A Contractor shall conduct [or commission a formal] performance assessments of its Environmental Management and Monitoring Plan or Closure Plan, as appropriate, [in accordance with this regulation, [the applicable Standard and taking into account the Guidelines].
+In conducting such a performance assessment of the Environmental Management and Monitoring Plan or Closure Plan, as appropriate, the Contractor shall [using an Independent Auditor,] assess:

 (a) the continued appropriateness and adequacy of the plan, including the management conditions and actions attaching thereto;

-(b) the conformity of the plan with [the objectives and] measures included in the applicable Regional Environmental Management Plan [including any revisions or updates to the Regional Environmental Management Plan that may be adopted from time to time,];
+(b) if the plan is consistent with [the objectives and] measures included in the applicable Regional Environmental Management Plan [including any modifications to the Regional Environmental Management Plan that may be adopted from time to time,];

-(c) the accuracy of the findings of the Environmental Impact Assessment as set out in the Environmental Impact Statement, [upon which the Environmental Management and Monitoring Plan was based];
+(c) the accuracy of the findings of the Environmental Impact Assessment as set out in the Environmental Impact Statement, [upon which the Environmental Management and Monitoring Plan and Closure Plan was based];

-(d) that any relevant changes in knowledge, technology, mining patterns, monitoring techniques and detection capabilities, [that were not taken into account in developing or previously updating the Environmental Management and Monitoring Plan which are relevant,] are reflected [according to Good Industry Practice, Best Available Techniques and Best Environmental Practices];
+(d) that any relevant changes in knowledge, technology, mining patterns, monitoring techniques and detection capabilities, are reflected [[according to][taking into account] Good Industry Practice, Best Available Techniques and Best Environmental Practices];

-(e) the reports of the Environmental Management and Monitoring Plan, as well as the comments and evaluation from the Commission to the reports in accordance with regulation 48 above, and any comments received by the [Commission/Compliance Committee] in accordance with regulation 51; and
+(e) the reports of the Environmental Management and Monitoring Plan or Closure Plan, as appropriate, as well as the comments and evaluation from the Commission to the reports in accordance with regulation 48 above, and any comments received by the [Commission/Compliance Committee] in accordance with regulation 51; and

-(f) the currency and adequacy of its Environmental Management System, including its ability to implement effectively the Environmental Management and Monitoring Plan.
+(f) the currency and adequacy of its Environmental Management System, including its ability to implement effectively the Environmental Management and Monitoring Plan or Closure Plan, as appropriate.

-2. The frequency of a performance assessment shall be in accordance with the period specified in the approved Environmental Management and Monitoring Plan and shall occur every 24 months or, if amendments have been made to the Environmental Management and Monitoring Plan following a previous performance assessment, 12 months after such amendments have been accepted by the Council, whichever occurs later.
+2. The frequency of a performance assessment [shall be in accordance with the period specified in the approved Environmental Management and Monitoring Plan or Closure Plan, as appropriate and] shall occur every 24 months or, if any modifications have been made to the Environmental Management and Monitoring Plan or Closure Plan, as appropriate following a previous performance assessment, 12 months after such modifications have been approved by the Council in accordance with regulation 57, whichever occurs later.

+2bis.
+Closure activities included in the Environmental Management and Monitoring Plan shall be reviewed and updated along with the rest of the Environmental Management and Monitoring Plan in accordance with this regulation.
+Six years prior to the planned cessation of Commercial Production, such Closure activities shall be reviewed no less than every 24 months.

 3. An [additional] ad hoc performance assessment [under this regulation] may [also] be requested by the [Compliance Committee] following: